-- Recognise that the identification, assessment, diagnosis and treatment of most acute and chronic respiratory diseases are a primary care issue - Consider how respiratory disease affects patients of all ages.
-It also brings specific challenges in the diagnosis and treatment of various groups including children, some occupational and ethnic groups, those with social and mental health challenges, and those nearing the end of their life - Be aware of your role as a GP in promoting smoking cessation and offering treatment.
+- recognise that the identification, assessment, diagnosis and treatment of most acute and chronic respiratory diseases are managed in primary care - consider how respiratory disease affects patients of all ages.
+It also brings specific challenges in the diagnosis and treatment of various groups, including children, some occupational and ethnic groups, those with social and mental health challenges and those nearing the end of their life - be aware of your role as a GP in promoting smoking cessation and offering treatment.